Jweaver74/Javascript_Password-_Generator/README.md

 [Javascript-Password-Generator](https://jweaver74.github.io/Javascript_Password_Generator/)

 ## Why I made this site
-This site had had a starter code to work off of.
+This site had a starter code to start the project off of.
 I created the Javascript to have a working application of a password generator, showing off the tools we have learned up to this point with Javascript.